 Begin by tearing your paper scraps into small pieces.

 Make sure to remove any staples, plastic windows from envelopes and any other non-paper materials.
 Soak them briefly in water to soften the paper so that your blender motor doesn’t have to work too hard.
 (Make sure to use a blender that is dedicated to papermaking.
 Because paper is made with chemicals, you will want to buy an inexpensive blender at a yard sale that will never be used for food preparation.)

-Slowly pour the pulp into the cookie cutter, using your finger to push the pulp into an even layer as the water drains into the sink.
-When most of the water has drained off, lift the cookie cutter, move to another part of the screen and repeat.
+Slowly pour the pulp into the cookie-cutter.
+Use your finger to push the pulp into an even layer as the water drains into the sink.
+When most of the water has drained off, lift the cookie-cutter, move to another part of the screen and repeat.
 When your screen is full, place the screen in a warm place or outside in the sun until dry.
 As the paper dries, the individual fibers will start to lock together and get stronger.

-Remember to give your guests directions on how to plant their paper: place the paper into raked ground, cover with a quarter inch of soil then water and keep moist until germination, about 6 to 8 weeks.
+Remember to give your guests directions on how to plant their paper.
+Place the paper into raked ground, cover with a quarter-inch of soil then water and keep moist until germination, about 6 to 8 weeks.
 Take a look at the last photo to see seedlings popping out of some white plantable paper!

 I love this idea, and the little seedlings bursting through with life convince me that this indeed is a darling little project.
 If you love the thought of doing something “green” for your wedding, but you do not want to tackle a project, be sure to visit Pulp Art and check out what have for your wedding day!
-They make place cards and rectangle hang tags in addition to the heart shaped ones featured today.
+They make place cards and rectangle hang tags in addition to the heart-shaped ones featured today.
 Thank you again, Pulp Art, for inspiring us to make some plantable paper of our own!

 Plantable paper is a great idea for green weddings!